alperenkose/terraform-ecs-ec2-with-alb/README.md

 ------------

 * Need to create S3 bucket and Dynamodb table for S3 backend.
 * Route53 DNS zone should be present on AWS if custom domain is required.
-In that case both DNS zone name (app\_route53\_zone) and FQDN for the application (app\_fqdn) should be provided.
+In that case both DNS zone name (app\_route53\_zone) and FQDN for the application (app\_fqdn) should be provided within the alb input variable.

 Usage
 -----